Epinova/Epinova.Elasticsearch/setup.md

 but you need to at least address running as a service, roles and [heap size](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html).

 ## Plugins
-The only required plugin is the [Ingest Attachment Processor Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html).
+The only required plugin is the [Mapper Attachments Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/5.0/mapper-attachments.html).
-This enables indexing of files by using the Apache text extraction library Tika.
+This enables indexing of files by using the Apache text extraction library Tika

 Please install it per the instructions mentioned in the link above.